02 ARTISTS

 ORIOL MASPONS | PHOTOGRAPHER

-Oriol Maspons (b.
+Oriol Maspons (Spanish, b.
 1928 d.
-2013) was one of the great Spanish photographers known for his innovative contributions to documentary, portrait, and fashion photography.
+2013) was a prominent Spanish photographer known for his innovative contributions to documentary, portrait, and fashion photography.
 Born in Barcelona, Maspons was deeply influenced by the artistic and cultural atmosphere of the mid-20th century, particularly in post-war Europe.
 His work reflects a modernist sensibility, blending social realism with an avant-garde aesthetic.

 Maspons initially pursued studies in economics but soon abandoned them to dedicate himself to photography.
 His passion for the medium developed during the 1950s, when he lived in Paris, where he absorbed influences from the French humanist photography movement, including the works of Henri Cartier-Bresson and Robert Doisneau.
 Upon returning to Barcelona, he became a member of the Agrupació Fotogràfica de Catalunya, a key hub for experimental photographers in Spain.